 There is always a gap there between the awareness of what is going on and our automatic reacting to it (which is our thinking) and so just as soon as we do take an interest in the proceedings we will sooner or later notice it.
 The noticing itself is the gap, when it comes down to it – whenever we are aware of something there must always be a gap because without a gap between the noticing and the reacting there actually isn’t any noticing!
 This means that we aren’t creating a gap but rather we are just taking the time to get in touch with our own awareness, the awareness that was there all the time.
 Our awareness is never not there – it is just hidden beneath all the thinking, beneath all the reacting, all the compulsive goal-orientated activity.
 Another way of making this point is to say that the ‘key to everything’ is simply to be open to the truth.
 We simply have to notice the truth of what is going on without needing to worry about either accepting or not accepting it.
 So instead me of trying to ‘accept myself’ I just see the truth of the matter, which is that I do not accept myself.
 I own up to the fact that I am not at all accepting of myself and so there is no contradiction here.
 There is no contradiction and there is no needed for any sort of straining or striving.
 ‘The seeing is the doing’, says Krishnamurti.

 What is really happening here is that we are taking back our freedom not to have to be scheming and calculating all the time.
 Only we’re not ‘taking it back’ because we had never really lost it in the first place.
 We’re just reconnecting with it.
 Somehow what happens to us is that we get ‘taken over by our own cleverness’ (so to speak) and as a result of being ‘taken over’ in this way by the rational faculty we think that cleverness (or rationality) is the answer to everything.
 We don’t have anything else but our cleverness – it’s as if we are our cleverness, it’s as if we are the rational intellect, whilst the truth of the matter is that we are much, much more than this.
 We are far more than just our rational-computational faculty – what we really are is this ‘capacity to unconditional accept’ that we have been talking about.
-The rational mind is a system of limitations, it is the ‘incapacity to unconditionally accept.’ whilst who we are in our essence is unlimited.
-It could be said that the thinking mind is a structure, whilst who we are in our essence is the space within which all structures exist.
+The rational mind is pure and simply a system of limitations, it is the ‘incapacity to unconditionally accept’, whilst who we are in our essence is unlimited.
+It could be said that the thinking mind is a structure, whilst who we are in our essence isn’t any kind of ‘structure’ at all but the space within which all structures exist.
 We are this ‘all-accepting, all-facilitating space’, not the events that happen within it…

 It sounds peculiarly passive (and therefore irresponsible) to say that we are our true nature ‘accepts everything’ – that sounds to us like being a doormat, as the expression has it.
 But awareness doesn’t accept in the sense of ‘passively going along with things’, it accepts in the sense of not being afraid of anything.
 Whatever is there it sees unflinchingly, in other words; it has no ‘preference’ about what it sees.
 When we put it like this therefore we can see that being ‘all-accepting’ isn’t a sign of weakness at all but rather it is an indication of tremendous strength.
 Our true or inherent nature is this tremendous strength therefore – it is the quality of strength that doesn’t need to ‘do something about it’.
 It is our false ‘cleverness’ that always needs to be ‘doing something about our situation’, that always has to have tactics and strategies ready at hand; it is our cleverness or trickiness that is weak and which, because of its weakness, always has to ‘go along with things’.
 It goes along with its own need to control, its own need to ‘prop itself up’.
 The thinking mind accuses unconditioned consciousness of being weak when in reality it is completely the other way around!
 Thought is always resisting because it always has a position to defend; awareness on the other hand has no need to resist because it is not tied to any precarious position that it needs to protect.